axelerant/testimonials-widget/readme.txt

 = I'm still stuck, how can I get help? =
 Visit the [support forum](http://wordpress.org/support/plugin/testimonials-widget) and ask your question.
-Don't forget to include the URL to see the problem.
+Don't forget to include the URL of where to see the problem.

 == Screenshots ==